-This past Sunday, I attended the Huffington Post South Africa launch in Sandton.
+This past Sunday, I attended the Huffington Post South Africa launch in Sandton, Johannesburg.
 Although the US media giant had been live in SA for a week already, the official launch was held a week later due to the 94.7 cycle challenge – which causes havoc with the traffic.

 The Huffington Post launched its 17th international edition in partnership with Media24.
 Esmaré Weideman, CEO of Media24, welcomed us to the event followed by Jared Grusd, CEO of The Huffington Post Media Group.
 Radio presenter, the bubbly Anele Mdoda, was the MC at the event.

 Huffington Post SA editor-in-chief Verashni Pillay chaired a panel with Economic Freedom Fighters (EFF) spokesperson and Member of Parliament Mbuyiseni Ndlozi, Democratic Alliance (DA) spokesperson and MP, Phumzile Van Damme, and political commentator, comedian and puppet Chester Missing (and his sidekick Conrad Koch).
 Chester was as controversial as always but also as entertaining.

 The event was by invitation only and I spotted several SA celebrities like former Finance Minister Trevor Manuel and his wife Maria Ramos (Barclays Africa CEO ), Ruda Landman (of Carte Blanche fame), JJ Schoeman (Fashion Designer) , Nataniel (Musician) , Tumi Makgabo (former CNN presenter) and Zuraida Jardine (TV and Radio personality).
 Some pertinent points were discussed, including the role of media and the challenges faced by women in South Africa.

 Trevor Manuel was the keynote speaker and gave a thought-provoking address.